aircargo club Germany calls for an objective debate about emissions in aviation

 Underestimated infrastructure costs

-Dr. Klaus Radermacher highlighted that CO₂ emissions are often ignored when building and maintaining road and rail infrastructure.
+Dr. Klaus Radermacher highlighted that CO₂ are often ignored when building and maintaining road and rail infrastructure.
 These are almost completely eliminated in traffic and shipping, as no additional infrastructure is required.
-A holistic view of all components of a transport system is necessary in order to correctly map the actual effects.
+A holistic view of all components of a system is necessary in order to correctly map the actual effects.

 For more fairness in the evaluation